osiris/kantouch/tasks.md

 ## TODO

-- Read tasks from stdin
-- Write output Markdown
+- #2 Write output Markdown
-- Read all CSS from external file
-- Write cards status in matrix
+- #4 Write cards status in matrix
-- Show Markdown preview
+- #5 Show Markdown preview
+- #6 Add support for checkbox
+- #7 Add support for themes

 ## WIP

+- #3 Read tasks from stdin
+- #8 Parse Issue ID from task
+- #9 Read tasks from file
 - Add support for multiple cols
 - Define defaults colors
 - Support multiple columns

 ## HOLD

-- FIXME
+- #10 when using lines = sys.stdin.readlines() print trash when Drag Cards

 ## DONE

+- #1 generate TUI to drag cards from a kanban board using the touch screen
+- Draw Cards
 - Draw Colums
-- Draw Cards
 - Make Cards Draggable
+- Read all CSS from external file